TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 		* $w_{12} w_{23} (x_3 - y)$
 		* $w_{01} w_{12} w_{23} (x_3 - y)$
 	* Both forward and backward chains show up in the derivatives.

+In other words, forward chains are what one would get if one walks from the left to the right of the network and multiplies the factors together.
+Backward chains are what one would get if one walked from the right to the left.

 To make the above point clearer, let's rewrite the derivatives with the weights in order from left to right and any **missing weight is colored in red**.